-One year since emergency action, Fed gears up for economic boom
+One year since emergency action, Fed projects economic boom

 Once Trump’s ‘enemy,’ Fed emerges as White House ally in rejecting concerns about overdoing stimulus

 Wall Street is also betting on soaring economic growth.
-Bond yields have risen sharply over the last month, which some investors see that as evidence that inflation is likely to materialize.
+Bond yields have risen sharply over the past month, which some investors see as evidence that inflation is likely to materialize.
 According to the latest Bank of America survey of global fund managers, covid is no longer the biggest “tail risk.”
 Higher than expected inflation is.

-Powell and other Fed leaders say there’s no reason to expect inflation will spiral out of control.
-It’s possible there could be “some upward pressure on prices," Powell said last month, as Americans receive stimulus aid and gradually return to normal life.
+Powell and other Fed leaders say there is no reason to expect inflation will spiral out of control.
+It is possible there could be “some upward pressure on prices," Powell has said, as Americans receive stimulus aid and gradually return to normal life.

-But Fed officials have said those dynamics will be temporary, and that they won’t translate to widespread, sustained inflation.
+But Fed officials say those dynamics will be temporary, and that they will not translate to widespread, sustained inflation.

 Even with the improved economic outlook, the Fed has a high bar before it considers raising rates.
 Powell has said there needs to be substantial progress in the labor market.
 And inflation would have to be on track to meet and exceed the Fed’s annual 2 percent target before rates go up.
 Inflation has failed to hit that target for years.